AcalephStorage/consul-alerts/README.md

 #### Enable/Disable Specific Health Checks

-There are three ways to enable/disable health checks: by node blacklist, check black list, and a fine grain method by specifying individual settings to node:service:check.

-##### Node Blacklist

-To disable health checks for a node or nodes, add them to the node black list `consul-alerts/config/checks/blacklist/nodes`.
-This should be a JSON array of blacklisted nodes.

-##### Check Blacklist

-To disable health checks for certain checks, add the check ID to the black list `consul-alerts/config/checks/blacklist/checks`.
-This should be a JSON array of blacklisted checks.

-##### Custom Blacklist

-To have a finer control of blacklisting nodes for notifications, Use the following:

-key: `consul-alerts/config/checks/{{ node }}/{{ serviceID }}/{{ checkID }}/blacklisted`

-value: `true|false`

-Just change the `node`, `serviceID`, and `checkID` to the specific health check you want to enable/disable.
-Use `_` if the check is not part of a service.
+There are four ways to enable/disable health check notifications: mark them by node, serviceID, checkID, or mark individually by node/serviceID/checkID.
+This is done by adding a KV entry in `consul-alerts/config/checks/blacklist/...`.
+Removing the entry will re-enable the check notifications.

+##### Disable all notification by node

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/nodes/{{ nodeName }}`.
+This will disable notifications for the specified `nodeName`.

+##### Disable all notification by service

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ nodeName }}`.
+This will disable notifications for the specified `serviceId`.

+##### Disable all notification by healthCheck

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/checks/{{ checkId }}`.
+This will disable notifications for the specified `checkId`.

+##### Disable a single health check

+Add a KV entry with the key `consul-alerts/config/checks/blacklist/single/{{ node }}/{{ serviceId }}/{{ checkId }}`.
+This will disable the specific health check.
+If the health check is not associated with a service, use the `_` as the serviceId.

 ### Events